What is a Debt Relief Order (DRO)?

 At Lowell, we help people deal with their Lowell debts every day.
 We understand that sometimes you might need more support with your debts, which is when we will refer you to sources of free debt advice where solutions like a Debt Relief Order may be discussed.

 We’ve put together this impartial guide to share more information about what Debt Relief Orders are, and how they work.
-It’s important to remember that a DRO may not be right for everyone, so always seek independent advice before taking any further steps.
+It’s important to remember that a DRO may not be right for everyone, for example they are not available if you live in Scotland, so always seek independent advice before taking any further steps.

 This content is intended to be an impartial guide about what Debt Relief Orders are, and how they work.
 Lowell Financial Ltd does not offer financial advice.
 You can find out more about the organisations you can contact in our guide on debt help and support.